danielfett/draft-dpop/main.md

     a proof JWT with the same `jti` value has not previously been received at the same resource during that time period (see (#Token_Replay)),
  1. if presented to a protected resource in conjunction with an access token,
-  1. ensure that the value of the `ath` claim equals the hash of that access token
+  1. ensure that the value of the `ath` claim equals the hash of that access token,
-  1. confirm that the public key to which the access token is bound matches the public key from the DPoP proof
+  1. confirm that the public key to which the access token is bound matches the public key from the DPoP proof.

 Servers SHOULD employ Syntax-Based Normalization and Scheme-Based Normalization in accordance with Section 6.2.2. and Section 6.2.3. of